-The echinacea extract I recommend to relieve anxiety, stress, and feelings of being overwhelmed is not the same one you’d use for colds and flus.
+The echinacea extract I recommend to relieve anxiety, stress, and feelings of being overwhelmed is not the same one you’d use when you have a cold or the flu.
 It’s a different, specialized root extract of Echinacea angustifolia, especially studied for anxiety relief.

-There is a single compound in echinacea that has been shown in studies to have a calming, relaxing effect in the brain, similar to Valium or Librium, but without the sedation and side effects.
+This specialized root extract of Echinacea angustifolia contains echinacoside and features a unique alkamide profile.
+These compounds have been shown in studies to have calming, relaxing effects in the brain, similar to Valium or Librium, but without the sedation and side effects.
 You can’t use just any form of echinacea and expect the same results.

 Let me give you an example.
 You and I are the same species, Homo sapien, yet we are entirely different.
 We don’t look alike, we don’t function alike, and we have different fingerprints, different DNA, and different genes.
 Much of these differences are driven by the environment.
 Humans adapt to any given environment.

 Plant species are exactly the same.
 Any given plant grown in an entirely different environment takes on a different set of phytochemicals.
 The species is the same; the chemical composition is different.
 These changes are brought about by the composition of the soil, what’s in the air, the amount of moisture, too much or too little, or whether the plant is grown in the sun or if it is grown in the shade.
 The chemical composition can also be influenced by the day and even the hour of harvesting, and the extraction process used.